 Spoonflower wallpaper is made with water-based inks.
 They are formaldehyde, phthalate, and PVC-free.

 This is one of a few brands of peel and stick that is not made of PVC, so I really like this brand.

 The peel and stick and pre-pasted are not fire rated so they would not contain a flame retardant.
 The non-pasted is fire rated and it’s not clear if it contains a chemical flame retardant.

-The peel and stick does have a noticeable odor both from the plastic side and from the sticker side (as expected of anything that is a sticker or tape), the pre-pasted was the lowest in odor with the glue seeming odorless to me, the non-pasted one was in the middle odor wise – the woven backing does have an odor.
+The peel and stick does have a noticeable but fairly mild odor both from the plastic side and from the sticker side (as expected of anything that is a sticker or tape), the pre-pasted was the lowest in odor with the glue seeming odorless to me, the non-pasted one was in the middle odor wise – the woven backing does have an odor.